rasachdev/data146/fixmidterm.md

 After standardizing the features, none of the correlations between any of the variables changed.
 They all were the same from the previous question, #15.

 ## 17
-For this question, we performed a linear regression with the feature that was most correlated with the target in question 15.
+For this question, we performed a Linear regression with the feature that was most correlated with the target in question 15.
 The feature was MedInc.
 ```
 np.round(np.corrcoef(X_df['MedInc'], y)[0][1]**2,2)
 ```
 The coefficient of determination turned out to be 0.47

 ## 18
-This question asks to perform a linear regression with a few requirements.
+This question asks to perform a Linear regression with a few requirements.
 The requirements are to standardize the data and perform a K-fold validation using: k=20, shuffle=True, random_state=146
 ```
 k=20
 train_scores, test_scores, train_mse, test_mse = DoKFold(LR(),X,y,k, True)